Saturday, April 9, 2022

 Residents may bring up to three bags or boxes of paper to be shred.
-The event will be held from 10am - 2pm (or until trucks are full).
+The event will be held in Lot A from 10am - 2pm (or until trucks are full).
 Think before you shred--please ONLY bring items that contain personal information.
 Junk mail, catalogs and office paper can be recycled with regular curbside recycling collection.
 Although these events will have hours, shredding will be available until trucks are full which may occur before designated ending times.

 For other upcoming shredding dates and more information, please visit our Document Shredding page.